Philadelphia 76ers: Departure of Larry Brown

 The 76ers went into the 2001–02 season with high expectations, but were able to produce only a 43–39 record, sixth in the Eastern Conference.
 In the first round of the playoffs, Philadelphia was defeated 3–2 by the Boston Celtics.
 In the 2002–03 season, the 76ers sprinted to a 15–4 start, but a 10–20 swoon left them 25–24 at the All-Star break.
-After the break, the 76ers caught fire, winning nine in a row at one point, and 23 of their last 33 to finish at 48–34, earning the fourth seed in the Eastern Conference playoffs.
+After the break, the 76ers caught fire, winning nine in a row at one point, and 23 of their last 33 to finish at 48–34, earning the fourth seed in the playoffs.
 Iverson scored 55 points in the playoff opener against the New Orleans Hornets and the 76ers went on to win the series in six games.
 In the second round, the Detroit Pistons ended Philadelphia's playoff run in a frustrating six-game series that saw the 76ers lose twice in overtime, and once on a last-second shot in regulation.
 It would be nine years before the 76ers won another playoff series.

 On Memorial Day, 2003, Brown abruptly resigned as head coach, taking over the reins in Detroit a few days later.
-Brown's Pistons would win the 2004 NBA Championship over the Los Angeles Lakers, in some ways avenging his loss to them in 2001.
+Brown's Pistons would win the 2004 NBA championship over the Los Angeles Lakers, in some ways avenging his loss to them in 2001.
 After being turned down by Jeff Van Gundy and Eddie Jordan, the 76ers hired Randy Ayers, an assistant coach under Brown, as their new head coach.
 Ayers lasted only 52 games and was fired with the team's record at 21–31.
 Chris Ford took over, but the 76ers finished the 2003–04 season at 33–49, missing the playoffs for the first time in six years.
 Iverson, who was at odds with Ford throughout the interim coach's tenure, played only 48 games in a stormy, injury-plagued season.